Matthew Stafford doesn't know why former Detroit Lions teammate Ndamukong Suh hates him

 - Matthew StaffordLiveTodayTomorrowvs--|

-If you're not a regular listener to "The Morning After" podcast with Kelly Stafford, you're missing out.
+If you're not a regular listener to "The Morning After with Kelly Stafford," you're missing out.

+The wife of Los Angeles Rams quarterback Matthew Stafford and former Georgia Bulldogs cheerleader now has her own show, and touches on all things in her life, including her relationship with her famous husband, fertility, parenting the couple's four young girls, partying with other famous people and much more.
+It's an entertaining and refreshingly honest look into the life behind the scenes of an NFL quarterback.

-[ Soul-snatching QB Matthew Stafford one win from Super Bowl; is Hall of Fame next? ]
+MORE: Matthew Stafford one win from Super Bowl; is Hall of Fame next?

-But at the 13:15 mark of the episode, she tried to make sense of Ndamukong Suh screaming at her husband on a second-quarter play.
+But at the 13:15 mark of the episode, she tried to make sense of Ndamukong Suh yelling at her husband during the game.
 Suh and Stafford, who is in his first year quarterbacking the Rams, were teammates with the Detroit Lions from 2010-14, with Stafford picked No. 1 overall in 2009 and Suh coming in one year later as the No. 2 overall pick.
 The Lions made the playoffs twice during the five years they were teammates, before Suh left in free agency and signed with Miami.

 Kelly said at first she didn't think it was a big deal, until she saw the replay.
 She said people were direct messaging her on Instagram asking about the play, so she addressed it on the podcast: